SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

 ## Addendum 2022-Jan-12: Comparison to the Omicron tsunami

-I took a look at the IHME dataset for predictions of the Omicron tsunami (we can't really call it just a wave any more).
+I took a look at the IHME dataset for predictions of the Omicron tsunami (we can't really call it just a _wave_ any more, right?).
 The big question is: Will paxlovid become available in time to save us from Omicron?
 The big answer is: No.

 So check out [tomorrow's post]({{ site.baseurl }}/paxlovid-availability-vs-omicron-wave)